Pokecube-Development/pokecube/source/datapacks/editing_spawns.rst

 Custom Spawns via Datapacks
 ***************************

+These packs go in ``/config/pokecube/datapacks/`` and require a reboot to apply.
+They can either be in a zip format, or extracted as a folder based datapack.
+A folder based pack may be easier to quickly adjust and edit.

 Sample Datapacks:
 #################

-These packs go in ``/config/pokecube/datapacks/`` and require a reboot to apply

 - Removing all Spawns: :download:`no_spawns.zip`
     This datapack overwrites the default files with completely blank spawns, thereby removing the existing spawns